oleksandr-romashko/goit-pycore-hw-04/README.md

 #### Recommendations to the implementation:

 First, we need to systematize the format of commands for our console assistant bot.
 This will help us understand which functions we need to create for each command.
-Let’s do that:
+Let's do that:

 1. The "hello" command
-For now, this doesn’t require a separate function; a simple print will do:
+For now, this doesn't require a separate function; a simple print will do:
 * Input: "hello"
 * Output: "How can I help you?"

 2. The "add [name] [phone number]" command
-We’ll create a function add_contact for this command:
+We'll create a function add_contact for this command:
 * Input: "add John 1234567890"
 * Output: "Contact added."